codeselfstudy/Asteroid-API-Example/README.md

 1. Edit the Handlebars template in `templates/asteroids.html` to display the new data in a table.
 1. After that is working, change the name of the `templates/asteroids.html` to something that matches your new site concept.
 1. Wire `app.py` together with your new template name and be sure that everything still works.
 You'll probably want to change the URLs too.
 1. Check the Flask docs on how to implement dynamic URLs.
 For example, you might want to have the option to fetch five asteroids with `/asteroids/5`, or 10 asteroids with `/asteroids/10`.
-It might be something like:

 Hint: